 Until recent investigations it was unknown if such a highly quantum correlated magnetic state could be realized in an actual physical system.
 Now, using a 219-atom programmable quantum simulator a team of Harvard researchers have shown that quantum matter and protected quantum information processing are possible with topological spin liquids.
 Their findings...

-The question above could start with the following one: Is space an illusion?
+The question above could be preceded with the following one: Is space an illusion?

 Since the magnitude of a force like electromagnetic and gravity between two objects is inversely proportional to the distance between them, it seems plausible to conclude objects only interact with other objects when they are close, and the closer they are, the stronger the interaction.
 For instance, when bringing two magnets towards each other, one can feel the increase in the rejection between them (if approached by the same pole) or attraction between them (if opposite polarity).
 And since the force can be felt when the objects are still not in contact, one could say that the force is mediated by a field.
 Fields spread out as they propagate outside of the object.